 If your business is in e-Government services, Kenya may be the ideal launchpad into Sub-Saharan Africa.
 Bank on your experience in public sector management, to design or implement e-Government systems that are relevant to Kenya’s reform agenda.

-Kenya has the most developed manufacturing sector in East Africa.
-The sector accounted for 9.2% of the country’s GDP in 2016.
-The Kenyan government has plans to grow the manufacturing industry to contribute 15% of the GDP by 20228.
-These plans come under its Vision 2030, Kenya Industrial Transformation Programme, National Trade Policy, Investment Policy, and “Buy Kenya Build Kenya” (BKBK) plan.
+Kenya has one of the most developed manufacturing sectors in East Africa.
+The sector accounted for 7.6% of the country’s GDP in 20204.
+Under Vision 2030, the government plans for Kenya to become a middle-income country with the manufacturing sector contributing to 15% of its GDP.

-Much of the country’s manufacturing is dominated by food-processing industries.
-This is made up of more than 1,200 businesses that range from small family firms to large multinational companies such as Cadbury, Coca Cola, and Nestle.
+Much of the country’s manufacturing is dominated by the food-processing and textile & apparel industries.
+This is made up of more than 1,200 businesses that range from small family firms to large multinational companies such as Indomee, Mars Wrigley, Nestle, Unilever and Sunda.
 The processing of coffee and tea, fruit and meat canning, cornmeal and wheat flour milling, and sugar refining are important in Kenya’s manufacturing sector.

 Explore breaking into the Kenya manufacturing market by supporting the current players in the industry.
 This can be in the form of technological solutions, or solutions that improve yield or productivity.

 The Kenyan government recognises the increasing importance of tourism in the Kenyan economy and is on an investment and marketing drive in this sector.
-One area of focus is business tourism, which includes the meetings, incentives, conventions and exhibitions (MICE) segment.
+One area of focus is business tourism, which includes the MICE segment.
 The government is building new convention centres in Mombasa, Kisumu and central Kenya to increase capacity for MICE events.

 Another key government investment is in the new Lamu Port South Sudan Ethiopia Transport (LAPSSET) Corridor—which will link Kenya with Ethiopia, Uganda and South Sudan.
 Part of the LAPSSET project includes the development of new resort cities Lamu, Isiolo, and Turkana.

+Singapore companies such as Ascott and Banyan Tree will be launching their brands in Kenya in the coming years.
 You can look for opportunities in the hospitality and tourism sectors to establish your presence in Kenya.
-These could be in the development of resort cities and new tourist circuits, entertainment and golf facilities, branding of premium parks, development of high-value niche products and MICE tourism facilities, and the construction of new international hotels.
+These could be in the development of resort cities and new tourist circuits, eco-lodges, entertainment and golf facilities, branding of premium parks, development of high-value niche products and MICE tourism facilities, and the construction of new international hotels.